Two-stage dispersion mechanism of clean spherical bubbles rising in a chain: Discussion

 \subsection{Dispersion induced by bubble--bubble interactions and upward flow}

-Figure~\ref{fig10} presents a schematic of the three-dimensional dispersion structure observed experimentally at $f=12,20\,\mathrm{Hz}$.
+Figure~\ref{fig10} presents a schematic of the characteristic dispersion structures at each cross section obtained from the experimental results at $f= 12$, $20\,\mathrm{Hz}$ in Fig.~\ref{fig5}.

-The red regions indicate areas where bubble passage positions concentrate at each height.
+The red regions indicate areas where bubble passage positions concentrate at each cross section.
 We divide the dispersion mechanism into two stages.
 In the first stage ( $40\,\mathrm{mm}\le z\le 80\,\mathrm{mm}$), the stable chained bubbles separate into two distinct streams.
 In the second stage ($100\,\mathrm{mm}\le z\le 140\,\mathrm{mm}$), individual bubbles exhibit significant positional variability and expand the elliptical dispersion region, with bubble passage positions accumulating near the edge of the dispersion region.
-We hypothesize that distinct physical mechanisms govern these two stages.
-We attribute the first stage to bubble--bubble interactions and relate the second stage to the upward flow generated by the bubbles rising through the liquid.
+After the second stage, the bubble chain accumulation at the edge of the dispersion region can be characterized by analyzing the experimental spatial distribution of bubble passages.
+Figure~\ref{distribution}(a) shows the bubble passage locations in a horizontal cross-section at $z= 140\,\mathrm{mm}$ from the nozzle, while Fig.~\ref{distribution}(b) presents the corresponding radial distributions normalized by the bubble radius $R$.